frob/frob.github.com/content/posts/2015-01-27-drupal-or-wordpress-why-not-jekyll.md

 ## Plugins

-One of the cooler parts of Jekyll is that even though it is generating a static site it can have plugins that extend it's functionallity.
-Plugs will fall into one of four categories.
+One of the cooler parts of Jekyll is that even though it is generating a static site it can have plugins that extend its functionality.
+Plugins will fall into one of four categories.

  - Generators
    - Creating new content based on the existing content.
-Multilanugauge sites, more content listings, etc..
+Multilanguage sites, more content listings, etc..
  - Converters
    - Filtering content in some way.
 This could be adding tokens or just using something other than markdown.
  - Commands
    - These are commands that are outside of the content scope.
 For Drupal people think of this as drush commands for Jekyll.
  - Tags
-   - Tags are taxonomy based functionallity; catigorization or linking of content.
+   - Tags are taxonomy based functionality; categorization or linking of content.

 ## Posts
-As I said be fore the Jekyll system is blog aware.
+As I said before the Jekyll system is blog aware.
 That means that aside from pages Jekyll expects there to be posts of content.

 All content is put into the _posts directory and has a specific naming convention including the date and expected url for the post.
 By default a post is written in markdown and it has a yaml header with some meta data about the post.